Lower Back Fusion Surgery

 Open spine fusion vs. LLIF surgery

 Both minimally invasive LLIF and highly invasive open lower back fusion surgery require the removal of bone and/or an intervertebral disc (in part or in whole) that is contributing to spinal cord or nerve root compression in the lumbar region.
-Traditional open spine fusion surgery requires a large incision and the dissection of muscles and other soft tissues so that a surgeon can access the affected area.
+Traditional open spine fusion surgery requires a large incision and the disruption of muscles and other soft tissues so that a surgeon can access the affected area.
 Once tissues are removed to decompress neural structures, bone grafts and hardware are inserted to fuse the affected vertebrae.
 Because the procedure is highly invasive, there is a risk for infection, and recovery can be lengthy and arduous.

 Conversely, LLIF lower back fusion surgery has the following advantages over open spine surgery:

 - A much smaller incision – The required incision is typically less than one inch in length, which minimizes scarring and the risk for infection, and is made on a patient’s left or right side.
 Small surgical tools are threaded through this incision to access the affected area.

-- Little dissection of soft tissues – Muscles and other soft tissues are gently pushed aside instead of being dissected, which can significantly reduce the risk for blood loss and greatly decrease a patient’s recovery time.
+- Little disruption of soft tissues – Muscles and other soft tissues are gently pushed aside instead of being disrupted, which can significantly reduce the risk for blood loss and greatly decrease a patient’s recovery time.

 - Performed on an outpatient basis – This means no hospitalization is required and the recovery period is faster and less painful than the recovery period associated with open spine surgery.

 Laser Spine Institute

 Laser Spine Institute offers LLIF surgery and other minimally invasive procedures to help treat neck and back pain.
 To find out if you’re a candidate for one of these procedures, contact Laser Spine Institute, and we will provide you with your MRI or CT scan review.